-It needs constant care & attention to ensure that the significance of this special farm is maintained & if possible enhanced for the well being of future bio-diversity here.
-The sense of well being & a balanced ecology also often benefits those who spend time here.
-Recent research supports the perception that being outside in a natural environment has positive effects for mental & physical health.
-See the Care Farming UK website for further info.
+It needs constant care and attention to ensure that the significance of this special farm is maintained and if possible enhanced for the wellbeing of future bio-diversity here.
+The sense of wellbeing and a balanced ecology also often benefits those who spend time here.
+Recent research supports the perception that being outside in a natural environment has positive effects for mental and physical health.

 Pennyhooks Farm Year revolves around care of its cattle and care of its grassland.
 Calves are born throughout the year, suckled on their mothers for 9 months, and sold between 1 and 2 years old either as store cattle or finished cattle.
 We have our own pedigree Angus bull.

 Activities outside on the farm include:

 - January – Thistling, using hand/foot diggers to remove weeds like thistles from the grassland.

 - January to February - Harvesting of our own, specially planted, weaving willow.
 We use the supple green wands to make plant supports for our Plant Sale and for our gardens.